metapages/metaframe-markdownv2/editor/public/README.md

 ### Define Inputs and Outputs

-In `Setting` you can define inputs and outputs.
+In `Settings` you can define inputs and outputs.
 This doesn't change how the code runs, but it allows much easier connecting upstream and downstream metaframes when editing [metapages](https://metapage.io).

 In this example, we defined an input: `input.json` and an output `data.csv`: